 How can we model human task performance?
 How do our brains combine visual and auditory information?
 What is the ideal interface for a tired air traffic controller?

 The Master's degree programme in Human-Machine Communication (HMC) focuses on Cognitive Science and its applications.
-By knowing more about cognition you can for example improve the communication between humans and complex computer systems, use language and speech technology or develop simulation models of users.
 HMC provides you with insights into human cognition and teaches you to use this knowledge in applied settings, such as tutoring systems, speech technology and human-computer interaction.
+For example, by leveraging knowledge of human cognition, you can improve the communication between humans and complex computer systems, use language and speech technology, or develop simulation models of users.

 Two questions form the basis for this programme: